 Virtual associates can even keep in touch with customers for the long term, asking them how they are enjoying their purchase and providing extra added value through product care tips and advice.

-It’s another great way to exceed customer expectations and deliver a fantastic, personalised experience.
+It’s another great way to exceed customer expectations and deliver a fantastic, personalized experience.

 To further illustrate how virtual shopping works, let's look at a quick example.

-Outdoor Voices is a US brand that specialises in technical apparel for recreation.
+Outdoor Voices is a US brand that specializes in technical apparel for recreation.

-Thanks to Talkative’s video chat, they also specialise in leveraging virtual shopping to offer an enhanced omnichannel experience.
+Thanks to Talkative’s video chat, they also specialize in leveraging virtual shopping to offer an enhanced omnichannel experience.

-Since deploying video chat, Outdoor Voices’ in-house stylists can now offer personalised clienteling both in-store and online.
+Since deploying video chat, Outdoor Voices’ in-house stylists can now offer personalized clienteling both in-store and online.

 For example, if a customer has a question about how a product fits, the brand’s store staff can use video to offer guidance on sizing and fit recommendations.